JuliaF03/JuliaF03/README.md

 - 👋 Hi, I’m @JuliaF03
 - 👀 I’m interested in programming and data in general.
-- 🌱 I’m currently learning all about front-end.
+- 🌱 I’m currently learning about python and backend.
 - 💞️ I’m looking to collaborate on pretty much everything.
 - 📫 How to reach me?
 Email: juliaffernandesoliveira@gmail.com